alexanderatallah/window.ai/README.md

 export interface CompletionOptions {
   // If specified, partial updates will be streamed to this handler as they become available,
+  // and only the first partial update will be returned by the Promise.
+  // This only works if 1) the chosen model supports streaming and
+  // 2) `numOutputs` below is not > 1.
+Otherwise, it will be ignored, and the
-  // and only the first partial update will be returned by the Promise. onStreamResult?: (result: Output | null, error: string | null) => unknown
+  // whole result will be in the promise's resolution onStreamResult?: (result: Output | null, error: string | null) => unknown

   // What sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will